-- 1. Riding Crew/Team Owner In order to compete in any sanctioned offshore racing event, all riding participants as well as the owner of the boat to be entered must be Racing Members of the APBA Offshore category in good standing. - 2.
-Support Crew All non-riding crewmembers, defined as participants in the Event, must be Crew Members of the APBA Offshore category in good standing. - 3.
-Local Club Membership Additionally, all participants must be members of a Club or Association affiliated by agreement with the APBA. - 4.
-Conducting Club Participants agree to be bound by all rules of the conducting club.
-In the event of a conflict between the conducting club rules and APBA Offshore rules, the APBA rules shall prevail. - 5.
-Foreign Entries - Any foreign boat crew may enter an Event provided all members of the riding crew are members in good standing of their U.I.M nationally recognized organization and provided further that they and their boat comply with all other requirements set forth in these rules.
-Foreign boat crews must beracing members of APBA in order to compete and be covered by APBA participant insurance. - 6.
-APBA Membership Fees Riding team member (Owner, Driver, Throttleman, Navigator).
-Non-Riding team member (Crew): Visit www.apba.org for a list of current fees. - 7.
-Releases All participants in each APBA event must execute a liability release to APBA and/or the conducting club prior to racing.
-No owner, driver, contestant or their representative or any race official shall hold any other owner, driver, contestant or his representatives or any race official liable for any personal injuries or damage resulting from an accident occurring during a sanctioned race.
+- 1. Membership Requirements - 1.1 Riding Crew/Team Owner In order to compete in any sanctioned offshore racing event, all riding participants as well as the owner of the boat to be entered must be Racing Members of the APBA Offshore category in good standing. - Support Crew All non-riding crewmembers, defined as participants in the Event, must be Crew Members of the APBA Offshore category in good standing.
+In the event that a non APBA member serves as a non-riding crew member, the driver of record of that boat/team will be assessed a yellow card. - Local Club Membership Additionally, all participants must be members of a Club or Association affiliated by agreement with the APBA.
+Per APBA rules, a current paid member of any APBA Club may participate in any other APBA club's event without being required to join that club, provided that proof of club membership is provided. - 1.4 Conducting Club Participants agree to be bound by all rules of the conducting club.
+In the event of a conflict between the conducting club rules and APBA Offshore rules, the APBA rules shall prevail. - 1.5 Foreign Entries Any foreign boat crew may enter an Event provided all members of the riding crew are members in good standing of their U.I.M nationally recognized organization and provided further that they and their boat comply with all other requirements set forth in these rules.
+Foreign boat crews must be racing members of APBA in order to compete and be covered by APBA participant insurance. - 1.6 APBA Membership Fees Riding team member (Owner, Driver, Throttleman, Navigator).
+Non-Riding team member (Crew): Visit www.apba.org for a list of current fees. - 1.7 Releases All participants in each APBA event must execute a liability release to APBA and/or the conducting club prior to racing.
+No owner, driver, contestant or their representative or any race official shall hold any other owner, driver, contestant or his representatives or any race official liable for any personal injuries or damage resulting from an accident occurring during a sanctioned race. - 1.8 Eligibility - a.
+Suspension, Expulsion No individual who has been expelled from APBA or who is currently under suspension by APBA shall be permitted to officiate, serve as a race committee member, act in any capacity of assistance, participate as a boat owner, driver, or crew member in any sanctioned racing event.
+No boat belonging to that individual shall be allowed to compete nor shall it be chartered or otherwise transferred except by final sale to render it eligible for a sanctioned race.